MrChiu/java8-example/README.md

 * Appendix C: Performing multiple operations in parallel on a Stream
 * Appendix D: Lambdas and JVM bytecode
 We will update the repository as we update the book.
 Stay tuned!

-### Make sure to have JDK8 installed
-The latest binary can be found here: http://www.oracle.com/technetwork/java/javase/overview/java8-2100321.html

 $ java -version